Alice Te Punga Somerville

-Alice Te Punga Somerville (Māori – Te Āti Awa, Taranaki) is a scholar, poet and irredentist.
-At its heart, Alice’s research and teaching engages texts in order to centre Indigenous expansiveness and de-centre colonialism.
+Professor Alice Te Punga Somerville (Māori – Te Āti Awa, Taranaki) joined the UBC Department of English Language and Literatures in 2021.
+She holds a joint appointment with the UBC Institute for Critical Indigenous Studies.
+She came to UBC from the University of Waikato in New Zealand, and has previously taught in Australia, Hawai’i and elsewhere in New Zealand.
+Professor Te Punga Somerville is a scholar, poet and irredentist.
+At its heart, her research and teaching engages texts in order to centre Indigenous expansiveness and de-centre colonialism.
 Her MA (Auckland) and PhD (Cornell) focused on Māori written literatures; as she sought broader contexts for thinking about the writing of her own community, she developed a twin interest and expertise in Indigenous studies and Pacific studies.

 Her current research project focusing on published writing by Indigenous people from New Zealand, Australia, Hawai’i and Fiji between 1900-1975.
 She is completing a book about that research called ‘Writing the New World’ – a podcast of the same name profiles researchers and ideas connected to the project.
 She is the author of Once Were Pacific: Maori connections to Oceania which won Best First Book 2012 from Native American & Indigenous Studies Association, and 250 Ways to Write an Essay about Captain Cook (2020).
 Her collection of poetry (Auckland Uni Press, 2022) is called Always Italicise: how to write while colonised.
 Alice serves on the editorial boards of several academic journals and is the editor of the Journal of New Zealand Literature.